 Au contraire.
 The beef (homegrown & grass-fed goodness in this case) is slow cooked in homemade beef stock, caramelized onions, & sea salt.

 And it tastes just as good as the Big Dippers I used to make with canned onion soup!

-You could throw a can of beer in there if you were so inclined.
+You could throw a can of beer in there if you were feeling so inclined.
 Well, not so much the can, but rather the contents contained therein.
 I typically don’t simply because I lack the menu-planning forethought to purchase it and it isn’t something we stock.

 You know what made this meal really exciting for us though?
 It was either homegrown, homemade, or home ground, & local!
-Letmetellyou, there is something real satisfying about challenging yourself to eat locally more often and actually being able to do it!
+Letmetellyou, there is something truly satisfying about challenging yourself to eat locally more often and actually being able to do it!

 Especially with all the home production that was able to go into the meal!

 Plus there is little more precious than hearing your babes thank the good Lord for all the ingredients we had a hand in putting together!
 Melts my heart like swiss cheese on a pile of shredded beef!